This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Know the timing of the breaking fast

 On long travels, do not be confused about when to break your fast.
-Just forget about the timings in arrival and departure countries.
+Just forget about the timings in the arrival and departure countries.
 Wherever you are, time your meals according to sunrise and sunset as visible from your location.

 Breaking your fast on a flight

-If you are travelling with non-Middle East flight, you can easily order any foods that you like from the selection of the in-flight meals, and you can track the time of the sunset wherever you are flying.
+If you are travelling with a non-Middle East flight, you can easily order any foods that you like from the selection of the in-flight meals, and you can track the time of the sunset wherever you are flying.

 Be prepared for emergencies